Liberal Arts: Multicultural Studies

 ETHN 207Race and Ethnic Relations3

-or SOC 207 Race and Ethnic Relations
+or SOCI 207 Race and Ethnic Relations

 FILM 211Identity and Film: Race, Class, Gender and Sexuality3